JonVojtush/Agile-Estimation-Calculator/README.md

 2. Open /RUN-ME
 3. Determine which executable to run for your operating system
 4. Double click that program to run
+5. If a firewall app like Microsoft Defender pops up, allow the app to run